-prior approval instructors? rom the ----------------------------- ---------
+prior approval from the instructors? -------------------------------------- --

 (Source: Columbia International University)

 Copyright Policy

 It is the policy of Divine Mercy University that all faculty, staff, students, and other members of the University community adhere to all copyright laws concerning the reproduction of materials and will be responsible for any infringement(s).